 Every July and August, the International Programmes team at ICE organises a variety of open-access Summer Programmes taught by leading Cambridge academics and guest subject specialists.
 The programmes attract adults of all ages and backgrounds from across the globe.
-You can stay in one of the Colleges or be non-residential.
+You can stay in one of the Colleges or apply for a non-residential place.

 An alternative model of learning is Executive Education at the Cambridge Judge Business School, which designs and delivers high impact leadership and management development programmes to professionals and organisations from around the world.
 A 20% discount on the Open Programmes portfolio for University of Cambridge alumni is now avaialble.